Jengish Chokusu: Names

 The mountain is called Jengish Chokusu (its official Kyrgyz name) or Pobeda Peak (from the Russian name Pik Pobedy), both names translating as “Victory Peak.”
 On the Chinese side it is known as Tomur Peak (Tuomuer Feng in Chinese) from its Uyghur name Tömür meaning “iron.”

 Description

 Jengish Chokusu is a massif, with several summits along its lengthy ridge.
 Only its main summit breaks 7000 m.
 It is 16 km southwest of Khan Tengri (7,010 m), from which it is separated by the South Engilchek Glacier, where base camps for both mountains are usually located.

 The massif runs at right angles to the glaciers which flow from it into three alpine valleys in Kyrgyzstan on the north, all eventually running to the Engilchek Glacier, the largest in the Tian Shan.
 Its main summit is usually approached from the Zvozdochka (Russian for "little star") glacier, which is coloured red with rocks from Jengish Chokusu.

 Administratively, the Kyrgyzstan side of the mountain is in the Ak-Suu District of Issyk-Kul Region, and the Chinese side in Wensu County of the Aksu Prefecture of Xinjiang Uyghur Autonomous Region.

+Geology

+Jengish Chokusu consists of low-grade black schists, volcanoclastic metasandstones, marbles, and metabasites overlain by high-grade metamorphic charnockites.
+The overlying charnockite have been overthrust northward over the metasedimentary rocks along a major thrust fault that is called the Pobeda thrust.
+The charnockites underlie the highest part and southern slopes of the Pobeda Massif and Jengish Chokusu.
+The northern slopes of the Pobeda Massif and Jengish Chokusu are undelain by the low-grade metasedimentary rocks.
+These rocks are part of a kilometers-thick stack of thrust sheets, known as nappes, consisting of fault-bound sheets of metamorphosed Devonian to Carboniferous sedimentary strata.

+The charnockites consists of clinopyroxene, orthopyroxene, and olivine.
+The charnockites contain migmatized paragneisses, and marbles.
+The paragneisses consist mainly of feldspar, quartz, biotite, and pyroxene and have been in areas partially melted to form decimeter- to meter-scale granitic dikes.
+The paragneisses have sharp contacts with the charnockites.
+Epidote-tourmaline bearing marbles occur as recumbent isoclinal folds within the charnockites.